Blargian/TheCompleteReactDevCourse/README.md

 From here I am going to setup a new repository specifically for the expensify-app for setting up with Heroku.
 Currently I can't deploy on Heroku because the expensify-app is a folder within this Git repository.

+Find the complete app at: [Expense Tracker App](https://github.com/Blargian/Expensify)

+## Section 19 - Hooks, Context, Fragments, and More

+### What did I learn?

+- Why hooks were introduced
+- How to use the useState hook
+    - Use useState multiple times rather than passing one large object
+    - add an array to specify when the useEffect hook runs
+    - add a return statement to callback body to mock the componentDidUnmount lifecycle method
+- The useReducer hook and how to use it
+-  ContextAPI and useContext hook
+- Using a React fragment
+- How to create custom hooks